altaga/Polkasend-APAC-Hackathon/README.md

 [![Demo](https://i.ibb.co/g4W3ypx/image.png)](pending)

+# Improvements and our thesis for this new Polkasend

+The idea and project is vaguely based on a project that we developed last year that has participated in some hackathons.
+We just took the name it had, grabbed the idea to combine Traditional Finance and Web3 from it and that is basically it.
+For that project we used the Acala EVM and on the side of Traditional Finance we are using the Rapyd's sandbox (one of the biggest Fintech providers in the world).

+This is that project: https://devpost.com/software/polkasend

+Nevertheless almost everything, but the name and some visuals, is completely new on the development side.

+And we decided on that vehemently for this hackathon: EVERYTHING from this new Polkasend is developed from scratch.
+And you can attest to that if you compare screenshots and functionalities.
+Even the code for the incorporation of Rapyd is all new as they also updated their platform.

+All this is new:

+* Moonbeam EVM instead of Acala
+* Full Polkadot wallet with XCM services
+* Moonbeam's XC-20 tokens
+* Everything regarding the Point of Sale is new

 # Introduction and Problem

 Almost 4 years ago Vitálik Buterin, co founder of Ethereum posted in twitter this message: